Role of Vitamin D in Children

 Vitamin D plays many additional roles in the body.
 In children as well as adults, it helps regulate heartbeat, protects against muscle weakness and is needed for normal blood clotting and healthy thyroid function.
 In addition, vitamin D supports immune function which keeps us strong and able to fight off colds and flues.2

-Geographical location may play a part in how much vitamin D a child receives from the sun e.g. a study found that 68% of 16-year old males in Tasmania are vitamin D deficient (<50 nmol/L).4
+Geographical location may play a part in how much vitamin D a child receives from the sun e.g. a study found that 68% of 16-year old males in Tasmania are vitamin D insufficient (<50 nmol/L).4

-A diet low in vitamin D foods may also contribute to a deficiency of vitamin D.5 However it should be noted that it is unlikely that diet alone provides sufficient vitamin D intake – most Australians only get around 10% of their vitamin D from dietary sources.6
+A diet low in vitamin D foods may also contribute to a insufficiency of vitamin D.5 However it should be noted that it is unlikely that diet alone provides sufficient vitamin D intake – most Australians only get around 10% of their vitamin D from dietary sources.6

 Vitamin D is considered a suitable supplement for all ages providing the label dosage is adhered to.
 It is advised to discuss supplementation with your GP if your child is taking medications as vitamin D may interact with some medications.7

-The National Health & Medical Research Council (NHMRC) vitamin guidelines advise the adequate intake for infants, children and adolescents is 5 mcg/day (200IU/day) assuming there is little to no exposure to sunlight.8 If your child is at risk of a vitamin D deficiency it may be beneficial to provide them with daily vitamin D supplementation.
+The National Health & Medical Research Council (NHMRC) vitamin guidelines advise the adequate intake for infants, children and adolescents is 5 mcg/day (200IU/day) assuming there is little to no exposure to sunlight.8 If your child is at risk of a vitamin D insufficiency it may be beneficial to provide them with daily vitamin D supplementation.